divvun/libdivvun/README.md

 to the grammar checker CG.
 The reason we add `&SUGGESTWF` and not `&SUGGEST` is that we're using the wordform-tag directly as the suggestion, and not sending each analysis through the generator (as `&SUGGEST` would do).
+See also the next section on how replacements are built.
 So if, after disambiguation and grammarchecker CG's, we had

     "<coffes>"
             "coffee" N Pl <W:37.3018> <WA:17.3018> <spelled> "<coffees>" &typo &SUGGESTWF